akuklev/HOCC/reedy-types.md

 ```

 It has been shown that the equvalences (≃) on the type of `I`-algebras for an inductive type `I` turn out
 to be `I`-algebra isomorphisms.
-Let us now derive the type of `I`-algebra homomorphisms making their type a
+Let us now derive the type of `I`-algebra promorphisms making it into a
-category, and the type of `I`-algebra promorphisms.
+Segal-type and the type of `I`-algebra homomorphisms, making it a category.

 # Introducing prototypes